This site uses css techniques supported in newer browsers.

 I like to use a tea ball to hold my herbs.
 If you don't have one, you can either use a "bouquet garni" or just fish them out later.
 Break up the bay leaves and strip a sprig of rosemary and put all the leaves into the ball along with the peppercorns.
 I tie it to the pot handle with some string.

 Put in the roast, tied if necessary, working it down to about the middle of the pot with veggies above and below.
-I usually hit the pot with a few twists of the pepper grinder at this time, and (when the wife isn't looking) a couple shakes of crushed red pepper.
+I usually hit the pot with a few twists of the pepper grinder at this time, and a couple shakes of crushed red pepper.

 Just throw everything but the potatoes into the Crock Pot and turn it on low.
 About 1.5 hours before dinner time, add the peeled and quartered potatoes and turn it on high.
 Mine usually ends up with a total cooking time of about 8 hours.

 About 20-30 minutes before dinner, you'll need to reduce the liquid to make a nice sauce/gravy.
 Take the meat out and set it on the cutting board and tightly cover it with foil.
 Take the vegetables out with a slotted spoon and put them in a covered bowl.
 Pour the remaining liquid through a strainer into a large pot.
 Boil over high heat to reduce, stirring semi-frequently, scraping the bottom of the pot.
 I do this for about 20 minutes, until it coats my spoon with a nice gravy-like consistency.
 Right at the end, stir in the butter to finish the sauce.
 I usually end up with a little over 2 cups of rich, dark brown sauce.